Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/README.md

 ### Setup 1: UE selection
 As for now only [setup 1] is available.
-In this case pre=trained encoders are delivered to UE (continue here)
+In this case pre-trained encoders are delivered to UE.
+When UE receives signal that it needs to send to BS the following algorithm is being executed under setup 1.
+UE compresses input using all 3 encoders that it has received.
+Now UE has 3 different encoded features of

 main2 python code smaller copy of the main file which is not yet included in this repository.
 You can use main2 to get familiar with our setup and etc.